Posted On: Friday - August 28th 2020 3:13PM MST

 If you are a Christian, well, being called a "hater" hurts almost as much as the anguish from what happened to your child(ren).
 It's an impugning of one's faith, which tells one not to hate.
 It's quite a quandary, but one must see the lies and have some courage.

 Back to the big picture, the large, large majority of us thankfully won't have anything like this happen.
-However, when the situation is getting worse ("trending", in modern parlance), it's be better off to do something about it.
+However, when the situation is getting worse ("trending", in modern parlance), we'd be better off doing something about it.
 We are told to not put our faith in this world though and concentrate on reaching the next in good shape.
 Does that mean we should just not care what's been going on?

 The old lefty adage "Think globally, act locally" ought to be taken to heart by Conservatives too.
 It's not that I agree with the left's "globally" part of it, but I respect their putting their OWN time and money where there mouth's are.* Many Christian Conservatives (but I repeat myself, a real Christian by nature has got to be a Conservative in this day and age, at least) DO indeed act locally.
 Sending one's kids to Christian schools is probably the most important act.
 One can be kind and forgiving to his neighbors.
 That's easy enough, most times.
 (Well, you haven't met one of my neighbors though.)